 When you start out, you pack too much stuff.
-Then you cut back but aren’t sure if you have everything you need.
-The hardest part: you don’t know if you got it right until you’re on your trip.
+So you cut back but aren’t sure if you have everything you need.
+The hardest part is you don’t know if you got it right until you’re on your trip.
 By then it’s too late.

-Packing the right stuff is the first step to happy travel.
+Packing the right stuff is the first step to making travel easier.

-We’re passionate travelers with decades of experience to share.
+We’re a team of passionate travelers with decades of experience to share.
 We travel light, so the stuff we carry has to be the right stuff.

-Childhood best friends Fred Perrotta and Jeremy Cohen founded Tortuga in 2010.
-After starting the company, we heard from travelers experiencing the same problems as we had.
-They wanted to know how to pack less and what gear they needed.
-We created Packsmith to share what we had learned.
-For the past decade, we’ve been working to make travel, and packing, easier.
+After starting the company, we heard from travelers experiencing the same problems that we did.
+They wanted to know how to pack less and what gear to bring.
+We created the Tortuga blog to share what we had learned.
+For over a decade, we’ve been working to make travel—and packing—easier.

-While research is often a key part of writing a great article, you can rest assured that everything on Packsmith is written by someone who has “been there, done that” because in travel, like in life, experience matters.
+While research is a key part of writing a great article, you can rest assured that everything on the Tortuga blog is written by someone who has “been there, done that” because in travel—like in life—experience matters.